File management makeover for designers

 The Stryve System

 This is where we drill down into the specifics of a Project Folder, which will help keep your individual projects organized while designing them.
 Here’s the breakdown:

-This is where your images, vectors, icons, fonts and any other design elements used to create your design.
+Resources: This is where your images, vectors, fonts, and other design elements will go.

-All of your client’s proofs will be placed here including any feedback they may provide back to you.
+Proofs: All of your client’s proofs will be placed here including any feedback they may provide back to you.

 Naming Files and Saving Revisions